 Legal Education Resources

 Books and Publications

-The Department of Labor (DOL) provides information on wages and other employment information by profession.
+The Department of Labor's (DOL) Bureau of Labor Statistics provides information on wages and other employment information by profession.
 They have specific information on:

 - Registered Nurses

 - Dieticians and Nutritionists

 - Physicians and Surgeons